We offer a variety of food service programs to students throughout the school day. See below for information on all of our programs.

 Pre-K for All Meals

-The Living for the Young Family through Education (LYFE) program offers student parents and their children child care, academic guidance, and social advocacy.
+The Infant - Toddler program offers student parents and their children child care, academic guidance, and social advocacy.
 The program also provides infants, toddlers, and their student parent’s healthy, age-specific menus.
 The menus align with the New York State Child and Adult Care Food Program Guidelines.
-For more information, and a list of locations, visit the LYFE website.

-Garden to Café schools let students grow and harvest food at community gardens.
+Farm to School schools let students grow and harvest food at community gardens.
 They hold seasonal harvest events in May, June, October, and November.
 This gives students a unique opportunity to taste what they have grown.
 Schools receive culinary support from the Garden to Café coordinator as they plan for harvest events.
-We partner with Grow to Learn NYC to identify possible Garden to Café schools.
+We partner with Grow to Learn NYC to identify possible Farm to School schools.

 NYC public schools with active school gardens or gardening programs are eligible to participate.
 School gardens come in all shapes, sizes and locations.
 Gardening happens in classrooms, schoolyards, urban farms, community gardens and on school rooftops.
-The important component for Garden to Café is that students are growing foods.
+The important component for Farm to School is that students are growing foods.
 In order to be considered for Program Eligibility, your school must meet all of the minimum requirements:

 - An established vegetable and/or herb school garden, community garden, or urban farm.